 Unit: Billion Yen

-Preconditions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our yearly Ordinary Income for this Fiscal 2013 is estimated as follows:
+Assumptions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our 2nd Half Ordinary Income for this Fiscal 2013 is estimated as follows:

 * Yen depreciation is preferable for us.